-Going across hierarchical length scales, we use these building blocks for innovative materials systems design, and focus on programming the space and the time domain of self-assemblies to create e.g. mechanical high-performance bioinspired nano-composites under rather static conditions, or self-erasing hydrogels encoded with lifetimes under dynamic non-equilibrium conditions.
+Going across hierarchical length scales, we use these building blocks for innovative materials systems design, and focus on programming the space and the time domain of self-assembling systems and materials systems to create e.g. adaptive mechanical high-performance bioinspired nano-composites, or autonomous, self-erasing hydrogels with programmable lifecycles.

 Our Research Mission and Vision